Welcome to PayPal!

 - Pay any applicable fees for receiving the funds.

-- Not ask your buyer to send you a personal payment for the purchase.
+- Not ask your buyer to send you a personal transaction (often referred to as using the “send money to a friend or family member” feature) for the purchase.
 If you do so, PayPal may remove your PayPal account’s ability to accept payments from friends or family members.

 You agree that you will not impose a surcharge or any other fee for accepting PayPal as a payment method.
 You may charge a handling fee in connection with the sale of goods or services as long as the handling fee does not operate as a surcharge and is not higher than the handling fee you charge for non-PayPal transactions.